planetarium/UniLibplanet/docs/scoreboard.md

-As for implementing an action for a scoreboard, as a scoreboard object is not an active user per se, but only a simple tracker, it does not make much sense to have its own action to change its own state.
-We make a change to `ClickAction` action so that when executed, it reports to the shared `ScoreBoardState` at `ScoreBoardState.Address`.
+As for implementing an action for a scoreboard, as a scoreboard object is not an active user per se, but only a simple tracker, it does not make much sense to have its own `IAction` to change its own state as `IAction`s are meant to be recorded on a blockchain.
+We make changes to `ClickAction` action so that when executed, it reports to the shared `ScoreBoardState` at `ScoreBoardState.Address`.
 Open up `ClickAction.cs` and update the `Execute()` method as follows:

 ```csharp
 // Executes an action.